Monthly Archives: November 2010

 OTD: Romper – Trunkshow; Cardigan – Landmark; Shoes – Cinderella

-Because I was heading straight to the concert from the airport, I had to change from my 18-hour-flight-friendly get-up of jeans, t-shirt and slip ons, to a more presentable outfit.
-Isn’t this romper pants the prettiest thing??
-I got it from Trunk Show just before I left Manila.
-The fabric’s a bit too thin for the chilly autumn air, but the legwarmers I was wearing underneath did the trick!
+Because I was heading straight to Manhattan from the airport, I had to change from my 18-hour-flight-friendly jeans, t-shirt and slip ons, to a more presentable outfit.
+Isn’t this romper pants the prettiest thing?
+Thank you, Trunk Show!!
+I think I’m going to live inside this romper for months.
+The fabric’s a bit too thin for the chilly autumn air though, but the legwarmers I was wearing underneath did the trick!

 Chika Minute with Joni & Mae